 - Additional sources of funding you have received or are applying for

-- Additional campus individuals, organizations, or community partners who have already agreed to collaborate on this project
+- Additional campus individuals, organizations, or community partners who have specifically agreed to collaborate on this project

-Please also attach the CV/resume of the project leader(s).
+You will also need to attach the CV/resume of project leaders.

-Please note that funding is not available for conference attendance or summer/overload salary.
+Please note that funding is not available for conference attendance.

 Criteria for evaluation: